coreylowman/dfdx/README.md

 Enable the `cuda` feature to start using the `Cuda` device!
 Requires the installation of nvidia's cuda toolkit.
 See [feature flags docs](https://docs.rs/dfdx/latest/dfdx/feature_flags/index.html) for more info.

-## BLAS libraries

-The [matrixmultiply crate](https://crates.io/crates/matrixmultiply) is the default BLAS library. **You don't need to do download/install anything for this to work!**

-To link to the `Intel MKL` libraries (assuming you installed it already) use the `cpu-mkl-matmul` feature.
-See [feature flags docs](https://docs.rs/dfdx/latest/dfdx/feature_flags/index.html) for more info.

 ## API Preview

 Check [examples/](examples/) for more details.